quba42/flexpart_containerization/README.md

 # Repository Structure
 # Tags and Version History

-This repository currently includes two tags in it's history.
+This repository currently includes two tags in its history.

 The `alpendac_portotype` tag marks the final point in this repositories history that is referenced by the bachelors thesis that originally motivated this project.
 (The final version of this bachelors thesis can be found under `documentation/bachelors_thesis.pdf`.)